Another year is in the books, and I'm again taking a moment to write free-form about my travel and life experiences.

-Namely, I was feeling more anxiety than usual and not sleeping well, either.
+Namely, I was feeling more anxious than usual and not sleeping well.

 Until Dec.
-25, 2020, I'd only ever spent two Christmases away from family, and those were when I was on my dream trip around the world.
+25, 2020, I'd only ever spent two Christmases away from family when I was on my dream trip around the world.

 Following those experiences traveling solo abroad, I prioritized visiting family in the U.S. every Christmas.